Project Chimney

 Pacific Palisades, Los Angeles, CA

-After the devastating 2025 Palisades Fire, the architectural heritage of the Pacific Palisades has been reduced to isolated fragments—scattering people, history, and communities.
-Among the rubble, historically significant chimneys have survived, some designed by Frank Lloyd Wright Jr., Paul R. Williams, Richard Neutra, and Paul László.
-House Museum works to preserve these structures through documentation and relocation.
-Together, our goal is to save some of the surviving treasures that represent the evolution of Southern California architecture and design.
+After the 2025 Palisades Fire, the architectural heritage of the Pacific Palisades was reduced to isolated fragments—scattering people, history, and communities.
+Among the rubble, over 55 historically significant chimneys survived, some designed by Frank Lloyd Wright Jr., Richard Neutra, Ray Kappe, and Paul R. Williams.
+House Museum is working to preserve these structures through documentation and relocation.
+Our goal is to save 7 of the surviving chimneys that represent the development of Southern Californian architecture, legacies of homeowners, and the Pre-Fire Palisadian landscape.

 Frank Lloyd Wright Jr. (1890–1978)